kontainapp/km/docs/build-test-make-targets-and-images.md

   * After that `make all` keeps re-building from source until `make clobber`
 * `make test` runs all KM tests and **minimal tests subset** for payloads (aka sanity tests)
 * `make test-all` runs all KM tests and payload tests
-* `make test-withdocker` - a wrapper running `make test` rules in `test-image` container
+* `make test-withdocker` - a wrapper running `make test` rules in `testenv-image` container
-* `make test-all-withdocker` a wrapper running `make test-all` rules in `test-image` container
+* `make test-all-withdocker` a wrapper running `make test-all` rules in `testenv-image` container

 Each payload also supports the same targets supported for KM, but uses payload-specific *component*, e.g. *node*:

 * `make buildenv-image` - builds the blank (named *buildenv-component-platform*), e.g. `buildenv-node-fedora`)
 * `make pull-buildenv-image` - pulls images from (azure) registry, re-tags it for local runs (it expects that loginto Docker registry - was already done.
 See `make -C cloud/azure login`)
 * `make push-buildenv-image` - re-tags and pushes to registry (very rare, mainly when advancing minor version of payload, e.g. `python 3.7.4->3.7.8` )
-* `make test-image` - builds image with testenv, km files and actual tests.
+* `make testenv-image` - builds image with testenv, km files and actual tests.
-* `make run-test-image` - simple wrapper for local `docker run --device --u -ulimit` on the test image, mainly for local debugging
+* `make run-testenv-image` - simple wrapper for local `docker run --device --u -ulimit` on the test image, mainly for local debugging
-* `make push-test-image` - re-tags and pushes test image to registry, mainly for CI
+* `make push-testenv-image` - re-tags and pushes test image to registry, mainly for CI

 `make distro` for now stays as is, and generates Kontainer with runnable payloads and some apps, **mainly for demos**. (this is a TODO  item)